Doctor of Philosophy in Economics

 • GRE test scores should be sent by ETS to KU's institution code of 6871.
 Do not enter a department specific code, as this may cause a misrouting of your scores.

-For fall semesters, submit an application by January 5th.
+For fall semesters, submit an application by January 6th - applications open each year in September.
 We do not typically admit students for spring semesters in our PhD program.

 Application review begins immediately following the deadline and the first-round of GTA offers are typically sent in late February.
 Additional offers are sent through mid-April.
 Please aim to have all materials submitted by the deadline (this includes letters of recommendation).